digita-webshop/digita-webshop-frontend/README.md

 ## License

-This project is open source and available under the [GPL-3.0 license](https://github.com/digita-webshop/digita-webshop-frontend/blob/main/License) license.
+This project is open source and available under the [GPL-3.0 license](https://github.com/digita-webshop/digita-webshop-frontend/blob/main/License).